SAP/spartacus-docs/_pages/dev/features/anonymous-consent.md

 }
 ```

 _Note_ that feature level _1.3_ is _not_ required for anonymous consents.
-However, using _1.3_ version of Spartacus enables the new UI for the consents managment page, that uses accordions and toggles instead of checkboxes.
+However, using _1.3_ version of Spartacus enables the new UI for the consents management page, that uses accordions and toggles instead of checkboxes.

-## Configuration options
+## Configuring Anonymous Consent

 Spartacus offers some configuration options that are encapsulated in `anonymousConsents` configuration object.
 The following options are available: